 Note that courts presume that a person who possesses such tools intends to use them to commit a crime.
 Therefore if the case goes to trial, the defendant has the burden to prove he/she lacked criminal intent.
-The only exception is if the defendant is a mechanic, artificer or tradesmen who possesses the tools open to public view at his/her established shop or place of business.
+The only exception is if the defendant is a mechanic, artificer, or tradesman who possesses the tools open to public view at his/her established shop or place of business.

-If Brandt in the above example can show that his only intent was to help his friend fix up his house, the charges should be dismissed and his parole should be reinstated.
-But people on probation should be very careful not to exhibit any behavior that a cop may construe as suspicious.
+If Brandt in the above example can show that his only intent was to help his friend fix up his house, the charges should be dismissed, and his parole should be reinstated.
+But people on probation should be very careful not to exhibit any behavior that a police officer may construe as suspicious.

-- Lack of circumstances suggesting intent to commit a crime: Possessing tools that could be used to commit theft or another crime isn't illegal in itself ... it's only if the circumstances surrounding the possession are suspicious that the defendant may be liable.
+- Lack of circumstances suggesting intent to commit a crime: Possessing tools that could be used to commit theft or another crime is not illegal in itself -- it is only if the circumstances surrounding the possession are suspicious that the defendant may be liable.
 As long as the defense attorney can show that the defendant had no intent to use the tools to commit a crime, the charges should be dropped.

 - Police misconduct: If police may have committed an illegal search to find burglary tools, the defense attorney may request that the court disregard the tools as evidence.
-The defense attorney would do this by filing with the court a motion to motion to suppress evidence in Nevada.
-If the judge grants the motion, then the prosecution's case may be left to weak to sustain a conviction.
+The defense attorney would do this by filing with the court a motion to suppress evidence in Nevada.
+If the judge grants the motion, then the prosecution's case may be left too weak to sustain a conviction.

-- Insufficient evidence: Court shouldn't convict a defendant unless the prosecution succeeded in proving his/her guilt beyond a reasonable doubt.
-If the defense attorney can show the court that the prosecution's evidence isn't reliable, adequate or credible enough to support a guilty verdict, the defendant should be acquitted of possession of burglary tools.
+- Insufficient evidence: Court should not convict a defendant unless the prosecution succeeded in proving his/her guilt beyond a reasonable doubt.
+If the defense attorney can show the court that the prosecution's evidence is not reliable, adequate, or credible enough to support a guilty verdict, the defendant should be acquitted of possession of burglary tools.

 - up to 364 days in jail, and/or